 - Since the weather can be very cold and moist, your clothes - once gotten wet – will not dry at night; pack clothes to change out.

 Please be ready with the following information (FROM EACH PARTICIPANT in your group).
-We cannot purchase any Choquequirao Imperial Trek 4 Days permits or entrance tickets without the following information:
+We cannot purchase any Classic Choquequirao Trek 4 Days permits or entrance tickets without the following information:

 - Personal information (Full name, exactly as on your passport):